 Located on the grounds of the Carroll County Farm Museum (worth a visit in and of itself), this decades-old event is a showcase of Maryland wine.
 With food and artisan vendors, along with live music all weekend, the Maryland Wine Festival promises a great time to relax, have a picnic and enjoy!

 This is an enormous event that draws people from all over the state.
-And while it’s obviously labelled as an adult-oriented event, young children are permitted to attend.
+And while it’s obviously labeled as an adult-oriented event, young children are permitted to attend.
 Stop by Hoffman’s Ice Cream on the way home for a delicious treat!

 In the Streets in Frederick — Frederick, MD